 We have a drug drop off box in our lobby.
-The drug drop off box is available for you to safely dispose of unused and/or unneeded prescription and over the counter medications.
+The drug drop off box is available for you to safely dispose of unused or expired prescription and over the counter medications.
 The box is available Monday-Friday from 8:00 a.m. – 5:00 p.m.

 *We do not charge for copies of crime reports.

 *We do not charge for copies of accident reports.

 If you have questions regarding your towed vehicle, you can call our Records Bureau at 419-885-3721 or come into our station located at 4420 King Rd.
 Records Bureau business hours are Monday-Friday from 7:30 a.m. – 5:00 p.m.
 Records is closed on holidays.

 The registered owner of the vehicle must bring:

 If the registered owner does not have driving privileges, two licensed drivers, with identification must be present at the time of the release of the vehicle.

 *If your vehicle is being held for court release, you must also bring the court